Otto Lehmann (physicist)

-Otto Lehmann (13 January 1855 in Konstanz, Germany – 17 June 1922 in Karlsruhe) was a German physicist and "father" of liquid crystal.
+Otto Lehmann (13 January 1855 in Konstanz – 17 June 1922 in Karlsruhe) was a German physicist and "father" of liquid crystal.

 Life

 Otto was the son of Franz Xavier Lehmann, a mathematics teacher in the Baden-Wurtemberg school system, with a strong interest in microscopes.
 Otto learned to experiment and keep records of this findings.
 Between 1872 and 1877, Lehmann studied natural sciences at the University of Strassburg and obtained the Ph.D. under crystallographer Paul Groth.

 Otto used polarizers in a microscope so that he might watch for birefringence appearing in the process of crystallization.

 Initially becoming a school teacher for physics, mathematics and chemistry in Mülhausen (Alsace-Lorraine), he started university teaching at the RWTH Aachen University in 1883.
 In 1889, he succeeded Heinrich Hertz as head of the Institute of Physics in Karlsruhe.